 T

 and change in one or

 more contractual terms

 other than in respect of

 collateral composition.

 (2) Otherwise, only MODI

 of one or more

 contractual terms.

 10(b) Automatic Early Termination.
 If parties ETRM of all repos with an

 are signatories of the GMRA 2011 and Event Date on the day before

 have agreed that the filing of a winding- the occurrence of one of the

 up petition or similar document or the relevant Acts of Insolvency.

-appointment of a liquidator or similar ,
+appointment of a liquidator or similar

 official should trigger the Automatic

 Early Termination provisions of

 para.10(b), all repos under the GMRA

 will be automatically terminated in

 response to the occurrence of either of

+·

 those Acts of Insolvency.
 The Early

 Termination Date will be deemed to be

 "at the time immediately preceding"

 the occurrence of either of those Acts.

 10(a), (b), Early Termination post default.
 All MODI of Repurchase Date to

 (c) repos under the same GMRA can be another future date or ETRM

-(0) terminated early upon the occurrence of all repos for same-day
+terminated early upon the occurrence of all repos for same-day

 of one of the listed Events of Default, termination.

-which includes Act(s) of Insolvency terrimation.
+which includes Act(s) of Insolvency

 (defined at 2(a)).

 10(h)(iii) Termination of a specific repo after MODI of Repurchase Date to

-10(11)(111) failure to deliver Purchased Securities. another future date or ETRM
+failure to deliver Purchased Securities. another future date or ETRM

-railure to deliver Furchased Securities.

 of specific repo for same-day

-10(:)(:::) Tormination of a specific rope ofter termination.
+termination.

 10(i)(iii) Termination of a specific repo after MODI of Repurchase Date to

 failure to deliver Equivalent Securities. another future date or ETRM

-of specific repo for same-day
+· of specific repo for same-day

-/ termination.
+termination.

 11(c) Termination upon Tax Event (in fact, MODI of Repurchase Date to

-this can be an adverse tax or regulatory another future date or ETRM
+' ' this can be an adverse tax or regulatory another future date or ETRM

 event) unless other party overrides of specific repo for same-day

-event) unless other party overrides termination notice with a counternotice and indemnifies the first party. of specific repo for same-day termination.
+termination notice with a counter- termination.

+notice and indemnifies the first party.

+notice and machinines the mist party.